Be informed. Make a plan.

 Vermont public health officials work with other government agencies, communities, hospitals, health care providers, and first responders to be prepared to respond to an array of public health emergencies including pandemic influenza, extreme weather events, and release of biological, chemical or radiological agents.

-A key component is the Vermont Health Alert Network.
-VTHAN is a secure web-based alert system with the capability to provide 24/7/365 notification and alerts about public health situations to registered public health professionals and key response partners.
+Vermont Health Alert Network is a key component of our efforts.
+VT-HAN is a secure web-based alert system with the capability to provide 24/7/365 notification and alerts about public health situations to registered public health professionals and key response partners.

 Health Department Readiness